mevdschee/php-crud-api/README.md

 ## Limitations

   - Public API only: no authentication or authorization
-  - Read-only: no write or delete supported
+  - No relationship (foreign key) support
   - No column selection: always returns full table
   - Single database